GoogleChrome/chrome-extensions-samples/functional-samples/cookbook.sidepanel-open/README.md

 ### Test by clicking on an injected element

 1. Navigate to [google.com](http://www.google.com/).
-2. Scroll to the very bottom of the page
+2. Scroll to the very bottom of the page.
 3. Click on the "Open side panel" button.